visionplusplu/LuminanceAndBrightness/README.md

 ## 3. Demo: Generate All Figures
-To reproduce all figures and process the data as presented in the manuscript, you can use one of the following options:
+To reproduce the sample figures and run the full analysis workflow, you can use one of the following options.
+Please note that the figures generated from the provided sample data may differ from those presented in the manuscript.

 **1. Run all experiment figures at once**
 - Run the following command in the MATLAB Command Window: